HeyGen Privacy Policy

 We do not “sell” or “share” (as those terms are defined in the CCPA) personal information, nor have we done so in the preceding 12 months.
 Further, we do not have actual knowledge that we sell or share personal information about California residents under 16 years of age.

-Our representative in the European Economic Area and the UK is:
+Our Data Protection Officer and representative in the European Economic Area, UK and Switzerland is:

 We may change this Privacy Policy from time to time, in which case we will update the “Effective” date at the top of this Privacy Policy and post the updated Privacy Policy on our Site.
 If we make material changes to the way in which we use personal information collected about you, we will use commercially reasonable efforts to notify you and take additional steps as required by applicable law.
 We recommend that you check this page regularly to keep up-to-date.
 If you do not agree to any updates to this Privacy Policy, please do not use or access any of the Services.

-If you have any questions about our Services or this Privacy Policy, please contact us by email at privacy@heygen.com.
+If you have any questions about our Services or this Privacy Policy, please email us at [email protected].

 Please ensure that your query is clear, particularly if it is a request for information about the data we hold about you.
 If you think we have infringed applicable data privacy or protection laws, you can complain to your local data protection supervisory authority in which you are based or where you think we have infringed data protection laws.
 Of course, we hope you will contact us first so we can resolve any issues.